IBM-Bluemix-Docs/natural-language-classifier/getting-started.md

     {: unity}
     {: codeblock}

     The response includes a new classifier ID and status, as in the following example.
+Copy your `classifier_id` from the response for the next commands.

     ```json
     {